When it comes to cooking in the contemporary age, most people are looking for delicious food that can be prepared

 Simply add in butter, add generous amounts of cheese, and mix it up with your mashed potatoes.
 You can also add a splash of milk or cream for a smoother texture.

 Roll out some pastry squares and fill with the cheese/potato filling on one side.
 Fold over, and seal with a little milk or egg.
-Simply dash in the oven and bake until they are golden.
+Place in the oven and bake until they are golden, about 10-12 minutes.

 Once they are baked, you will have a delicious and cheesy potato-filled crispy pastry to enjoy.
 These pastries can also be frozen and baked at a later date.